Easiest College Majors That Can Lead to High Pay

 A sample of the salaries you might expect at different points in your career:

-• Average starting salary: $51,928 for a corporate communications assistant or $45,955 for a social media assistant.
+• Average entry-level salary: $97,018 for a corporate communications assistant or $60,439 for a social media assistant

 5. Public Relations

 Public relations (PR) has a broad reach.
 If you’re looking to capitalize on a degree in public relations, you might find a job in a small or large PR agency, a corporate PR department, or as an independent consultant to various clients.
-Since working in PR often involves frequent communication with clients and the public, this field can offer some of the better jobs for extroverts.
+Since PR often involves frequent communication with clients and the public, this field can offer some of the best jobs for extroverts.

-• Average starting salary: $49,383 for a public relations specialist.
+• Average entry-level salary: $62,703 for a public relations specialist

 6. Liberal Studies

-A liberal arts or liberal studies major allows for a lot of flexibility and variety when it comes to job prospects.
+A liberal studies or liberal arts major provides great flexibility and variety when it comes to job prospects.
 Students majoring in liberal arts or studies participate in a multi-disciplinary program, often including courses in humanities, history, art, literature, science, and philosophy.
 Earning a liberal studies degree can offer students a chance to develop many important “soft skills,” including problem solving, communication, and analytical and critical thinking.

-Someone with a liberal arts degree may be drawn toward work in libraries, arts administration, government, or education and academia.
+Someone with a liberal arts degree may be drawn toward work in libraries, arts administration, government, education, or academia.

 7. Anthropology

 Anthropology focuses on the study of humans in different cultures and societies, spanning various time periods and locations.
-It may not involve the kind of coursework that, say, studying law does, but it can be a fascinating field.
+It may not involve the same kind of coursework that studying law does, but it can be a fascinating field.

 An anthropologist can work for ethnic or cultural organizations, museums, historical sites, research firms, or as a social or community services manager.